 The CAF test has the objective to assess the material properties for its CAF resistance.
 The adhesion of resin to glass fibre reinforcement can be degraded during thermal stress.
 The glass-to-resin interface, or a hollow glass fibre, can provide a pathway for ECM.
 The CAF mechanism is only probable at small insulation distance, as for HDI designs.
 The CAF test can also detect contamination as for the THB test, but this is not its objective.

+THB is performed for process control on standard PCB technology.
+CAF is performed for HDI technology.

 The environment of THB and CAF tests include a temperature of 85 ˚C because this is the maximum operational temperature for which PCBs are qualified in conformance with requirement 5.1b.
 The tests include a relative humidity of 75% RH because this provides some margin and acceleration of test compared to the maximum relative humidity of 65 % in clean rooms.
 However, it is possible that PCB assemblies are tested or operated at higher humidity outside of cleanrooms.

 Ground-based testing at unit level is deemed the worst-case environment for a potential ECM because of the presence of humidity in the atmosphere.
 However, studies have shown that the time constant of desorption of humidity from the somewhat hygroscopic laminate can be underestimated significantly in the presence of ground-planes and other complex PCB geometry.